Boston Women's Memorial: Overview

+The monument has proved to be popular.
 Local people regularly leave items at or on the statues — scarves around the figure's necks in winter, a Boston Red Sox cap on one's head when the team won the World Series in 2004.
+Notes of apology were tucked into the statues’ hands after the 2016 election.

+For the 20th anniversary, recordings of Congresswoman Ayanna Presley reading Wheately, Attorney General Andrea Campbell reading Adams, and Mayor Michelle Wu reading Lucy Stone were added to the memorial via QR code as part of the Talking Statues program.

 The memorial is featured on the Ladies Walk of the Boston Women's Heritage Trail.